 Aycliffe & District Bus Preservation Society (Peter Mitchell)

-Bought by United originally in rear-entrance format; converted to front-entrance format for one-person operation in 1960; out of service 1966.
+This vehicle entered service with a rear entrance, but was converted mid-life (1960) to front entrance for one-person operation.
+It was withdrawn from service in 1966.
 It has a five-speed gearbox and will cruise at about 45 mph.

 Leyland Titan PD2/11, Roe H33/25R

 New to Leeds City Transport as No. 212.
 Was in use as a driver trainer and had some modifications for this use.
 Has now been returned to original condition.